jeannafta/master_thesis/README.md

 # Master's project Jean Naftalski

-This directory provides the principal codes that were developed for my Master's project.
+This directory contains the primary codes developed for my Master's project.
-The codes of the numerical modeling part are based on the [FEniCSx tutorial](https://jorgensd.github.io/dolfinx-tutorial/index.html#) authored by Jørgen S. Dokken.
+The codes for the numerical modeling part are built upon the [FEniCSx tutorial](https://jorgensd.github.io/dolfinx-tutorial/index.html#) written by Jørgen S. Dokken.
-If needed, the scripts developed as part of my Master's project pre-study are also accessible at this [link](https://github.com/jeannafta/pre-study).
+Additionally, the scripts developed during the preliminary phase of my Master's project (pre-study) can be accessed through the following [link](https://github.com/jeannafta/pre-study).

 Below are some tips for using [FEniCS](https://fenicsproject.org/) with [Docker](https://www.docker.com/).